wilfb-debug/bad-flask-app/README.md

 | Supply chain compromise | Malicious container deployed | CI/CD pipeline with controlled source + build logs | Cloud Build

 > Threat modeling was performed by identifying insecure defaults in the initial design and mapping each risk to a managed Google Cloud mitigation aligned with least-privilege and defense-in-depth principles.

+## Resume Highlights

+- Designed and deployed a secure serverless application using Google Cloud Run with HTTPS ingress and autoscaling.
+- Implemented secret management using Google Secret Manager, eliminating hardcoded credentials from source code.
+- Built an automated CI/CD pipeline using Cloud Build triggered by GitHub commits.
+- Applied threat modeling to identify cloud security risks and implemented least-privilege IAM mitigations.
+- Enabled centralized logging and monitoring using Cloud Logging and Cloud Monitoring for observability.

 ## Observability